digidem/comapeo-schema/docs/field.md

 ## `placeholder`

-Displayed as a placeholder or hint for the field: use for additional context or example responses for the user
+Displayed as a placeholder in an empty text or number field before the user begins typing.
+Use 'helperText' for important information, because the placeholder is not visible after the user has entered data.

 - is optional
 - type: `string`